Joelx/rasax-deployment-guide/README.md

 ![Rasa Chatbot Widget][RasaChatbotWidget-image]

 Perfect!
-Now we have a Cluster with a working Webservice that is reachable via http and connects to our Rasa Deployment through WebSocket.
+Now we have a Cluster with a working Webservice that is reachable via http and connects to our Rasa deployment through WebSocket.
 If that is all you need (e.g. for a test- or intranet solution) you are ready to go.
 For a somewhat solid production environment, however, we need some more steps.